MikeDigitize/JSFundamentals/README.md

 ```

 In the above a <code>bar</code> property is set on the prototype property of <code>A</code>.
-Any instance of <code>A</code> now has access to that property, demonstrating an implicit link between constructor and instance, behind the scenes.
-This implicit link on an instance is, confusingly, also known as the <code>[[Prototype]]</code> and will be explained shortly.
+Any instance of <code>A</code> now has access to that property, demonstrating the implicit link that remains between constructor and instance even after the instance is created.
+This is one aspect which differs to class based languages, when once an instance is created, the link between the two ends.
+This implicit link between an object and its constructor is facilitated via another implicilty created property, but this time on the instance, which is confusingly also known as the prototype (but is written as <code>[[Prototype]]</code>), and will be explained shortly.

 The above outlines how the <code>new</code> keyword alters a function's return value.
 But what exactly happens when <code>new</code> is used?
-Well firstly and most obviously a new object is created - the new instance of the constructor, and this instance gets linked to the prototype of its constructor via its <code>[[Prototype]]</code>.
-Properties defined on the constructor's prototype do not get copied directly to new instance, but can be referenced as if they were through the prototype chain, facilitated by <code>[[Prototype]]</code>.
+Well firstly and most obviously a new object is created - the new instance of the constructor - and this instance gets linked to the prototype of its constructor via its <code>[[Prototype]]</code>.
+An object's prototype property is referenced as <code>\__proto__</code> to separate it from a function's prototype property.
+Properties defined on the constructor's prototype do not get copied directly to new instance, but can be referenced as if they were through the prototype chain, facilitated by the instance's <code>[[Prototype]]</code> property.

 ```javascript
 function A(){}